gxf1212/notes/MD/FYP-notes.md

 ### By scripting

-I have written a program to generate this.

 #### A brief flow

-- get stable complex structure, modify the ligand to obtain th other one
+- get stable complex structure, modify the ligand to obtain the other one
 - parametrize both ligands in CHARMM-GUI

   - to get: .rtf file.
 - same ligands, get properly renumbered .pdb files from CHARMM-GUI PDB reader

   - to get: .pdb file

-- run the program to obtain the hybrid .rtf and .pdb file (with atoms renamed and B value assigned)
+- run the make_hybrid code to obtain the hybrid .rtf and .pdb file (with atoms renamed and B value assigned)
 - build the ligand and complex with VMD. do use top_all36_cgenff.rtf!

-priciples
+- run the 2nd script to edit the beta field in the .pdb file
+- run the 3rd script to remove unparametrized angles/dihedrals, etc.
+- normal measurement, equilibration and run, but not necessary to gradually heat up (but if you like...)

+principles

 - always make sure they are overlapping (same coordinates)
 - if .mol2 file is needed, use drawing_3D!